wenjunyoung/multipose/README.md

 MultiPose
 ======
-The repo is  multi-pose estimation for CPU,  GPUs are not needed. you can run it in the Intel CPU with WeCam.
+The repo is  multi-pose estimation for CPU,  GPUs are not needed. you can run it in the Intel CPU with WeCam or video file.

 Environment
 ===